Towards a modular construction of OG10: Introduction

 The birational map is easily described.
 Recall that $M$ is a moduli space of sheaves on a general polarized K3 surface $(S,H)$ of degree two.
 The reducible Lagrangian $Z \subset M$ has two components.
 One is the image $P'$ of a section of the Lagrangian fibration $\pi$.
 The other is a Lagrangian surface $L$ isomorphic to $\Sym^2 C$, where $C \subset S$ is a general curve in $|2H|$.

-In the proof of Theorem \ref{thm:mainTheorem} it is not necessary to consider the image of the structure sheaf $\cO_Z$, we can allow a slight generalization.
-Namely, we can consider a line bundle $\cL$ on $Z$ of degree zero, which restricts to the structure sheaf on $P'$ and to the symmetric square of a line bundle of degree zero on $C$.

-Degree zero line bundles supported on curves in $|2H|$ are elements of the moduli space $M_S(0,2H,-4)$.
-The \HK manifold $X$ is the symplectic resolution of this moduli space, and the birational map is given by the steps $(1) - (3)$ applied to $\cL$.
+A degree zero line bundle $L_C$ supported on a general curve in $|2H|$ is a general element in the moduli space $M_S(0,2H,-4)$.
+The variety $X$ is the symplectic resolution of this moduli space, and the birational map is given by the steps $(1) - (3)$ applied to the the symmetric square $L_C^{\boxtimes^2}$.